On F List of Movie Reviews

 with his producer in New York City to think of something that would not be a rip-off from

 Bullitt.
-Eventually, they did and had to persuade the man in charge to let them
+Eventually, they did and then had to persuade the man in charge to let

-idea would be and then got sold after being offered $40,000 and a
+idea would be and was sold after being offered $40,000 and a

 one-way ticket to Jamaica.
 Why?
 Because the shit would get him fired of which it did when the New York Transit